benbjohnson/litestream.io/content/reference/config.md

   global key or the `LITESTREAM_ACCESS_KEY_ID` environment variable will be used instead.
 The `AWS_ACCESS_KEY_ID` variable can also be used.

-- `secret-access-key`——Replica-specific secret key.
+- `secret-access-key`—Replica-specific secret key.
 If not specified, the global secret or the `LITESTREAM_SECRET_ACCESS_KEY` environment variable will be used instead.
 The `AWS_SECRET_ACCESS_KEY` variable can also be used.